sbal13/Robot-Simulator-V2/README.md

 ## Task

 Open up the `index.html` file in your browser and please read **all** of the instructions before beginning.

+You will be coding only within the `index.js` file - the `movement.js` file provides you with the code to move the robot.
+You can peek at this code if you're curious, but it is not advised that you edit it.

 We've got a robot displayed in a grid.
 The robot is capable of moving along this grid using a function called `move` which has been provided for you.
 When called with a string `left`, `down`, `right`, or `up`, the `move` function will move the robot in that direction.
 Try it out in your console!